-Quizzes (3@ 100 pts.)
+Quizzes (2@ 100 pts.)

 We will conduct a student-led review of material to be assessed before each quiz.
-The final quiz will be take-home.

 Celebration of Cultures Project 100 pts.

 In order to better understand the cultures of others, we must first understand our own.
 Reflect on your personal culture, considering a variety of factors.
 Devise a visual representation -shoebox, bag, video, or poster autobiography - that relates your cultural story.
 Include artifacts, objects, and visuals to share with the class.
 Note the cultural aspect represented and your reason for inclusion.
 In addition, consider the linguistic needs of an ELL.
 Your project should be dominantly visual, with less reliance on language!
 This project will be peer- and instructor-evaluated.